nikkomiu/phoenix_inline_svg/README.md

 /priv/static/svg/fontawesome/user.svg
 ```

-### Class and ID
+### HTML attributes

-You can also pass an optional class or ID into the function to set
+You can also pass optional HTML attributes into the function to set
 those properties on the SVG when it is being created.

 ```